 One of the main drawbacks is when there is not enough demand for this service.
-So if they choose the wrong time to go online with the platform they will earn less money that week, because their 20 hour time restriction is mostly used just to wait for the job request.
+So if they choose the wrong time to go online with the platform they will earn less money that week, because their working hours restriction is mostly used just to wait for the job request.

-That’s a bad idea and we recommend you not to try working more than 40 per fortnight or 20 hours per week under a student visa.
+However, we don’t recommend you work more than 48 per fortnight or 24 hours per week under a student visa.
 Doing so means you’ve breached the visa condition and the worst consequence is a student visa cancellation.